 Unpopulated land and ocean surfaces are much easier to interpret.
 For example, the land surface on the eastern (western) side of a bright light source is brighter when the satellite is east (west) of the location it is viewing.
-This is most obvious in the unpopulated locations to the east and west of Las Vegas (Figure 11c).
-Locations to the east of Las Vegas are brightest when viewed from the east (blue) and locations to the west of Las Vegas are brightest when viewed from the west (red).
+This is most obvious in the unpopulated locations to the east and west of Las Vegas (Fig. 11c).
+Locations to the east of Las Vegas are brightest when viewed from the east (blue), and locations to the west of Las Vegas are brightest when viewed from the west (red).
 This indicates that light emitted by the city is forward-scattered by the land surface.
-Another example of this can be seen in the unpopulated locations surrounding the highway that runs northwards from Doha, Qatar to the northern tip of the peninsula (Figure 11a).
-Locations immediately east of the highway are brighter when viewed from the east (blue) while locations immediately west of the highway are brighter when viewed from the locations that contain the highway itself show no correlation with DSZ (white).
-Similar features can be seen around most population centres, with locations to the east (west) of the populated area brighter when viewed from the east (west) and the population centres themselves a mix of different relationships.
+Another example of this can be seen in the unpopulated locations surrounding the highway that runs northwards from Doha, Qatar, to the northern tip of the peninsula (Fig. 11a).
+Locations immediately east of the highway are brighter when viewed from the east (blue), while locations immediately west of the highway are brighter when viewed from the west (red), and the locations that contain the highway itself show no correlation with DSZ (white).
+Similar features can be seen around most population centers, with locations to the east (west) of the populated area brighter when viewed from the east (west) and the population centers themselves a mix of different relationships.

-5 Another notable feature is a general negative (i.e. brightest when viewed from the west) correlation of both land and ocean features.
-With the exception of areas near populated locations (and the St George, UT domain, which is very rugged), unpopulated land and ocean tends to be brighter when viewed from the west.
+Another notable feature is a general negative (i.e., brightest when viewed from the west) correlation of both land and ocean features.
+With the exception of areas near populated locations (and the St. George, UT, domain, which is very rugged), unpopulated land and ocean tends to be brighter when viewed from the west.
 This can be explained by considering lunar geometry and the orbit of Suomi-NPP.
-Since Suomi-NPP views each location at approximately 0130 local time a larger portion of the moon will be illuminated when the moon is on the eastern horizon than when it is on the western horizon.
-This combined with preferential forward scattering from the surface means that more lunar illumination reaches the sensor when the sensor is to the east of a flat, unpopulated location.
-This is further illustrated by Figure 12 which shows correlation between DNB radiance and DSZ for only moonless nights (SZ > 95°).
-In this figure, without lunar illumination, the general tendency for unpopulated locations to be brighter when viewed from the west disappears.
-The correlation between DNB radiance and DSZ for locations far from population centres (e.g. the south-west corner of the San Francisco domain) is weak.
-The weakness of the correlation in these locations can be attributed to their radiance values which approach the noise floor for the sensor.
+Since Suomi-NPP views each location at approximately 01:30 LT a larger portion of the moon will be illuminated when the